 The Azure Dedicated HSM service uses SafeNet Luna Network HSM 7 (model A790) devices.
-These devices do not support payment HSM specific functionality (such as PIN or ETF) or certifications.
+These devices do not support payment HSM specific functionality (such as PIN or EFT) or certifications.
 If you would like Azure Dedicated HSM service to support payment HSMs in future, please pass on the feedback to your Microsoft Account Representative.

 Q: Which Azure regions is Dedicated HSM available in?

 As of late March 2019, Dedicated HSM is available in the 14 regions listed below.
 Further regions are planned and can be discussed via your Microsoft Account Representative.

 - Southeast Asia